neuroquery/pubget/README.md

 ```

 When running the whole pipeline (`nqdc run`), if we use the
-`--extract_vocabulary` option and don't provide an explicit value for
+`--extract_vocabulary` option and do not provide an explicit value for
 `--vocabulary_file`, the freshly-extracted vocabulary is used instead of the
 default `neuroquery` one for computing TFIDF features.